team-chim/ddl/README.md

 # ddl
-Contain DDL (Data Description Language) files
+Contain DDL (Data Description Language) files which can be used to create the database structure.
+Additionally, this repo also contains other related SQL files.

+## Directory Structure
+- `sql_construct` contains the SQL files that will be run to create the database structure.
+Most of the queries will be `CREATE` commands.

+- `sql_populate` contains the SQL files that will be run to insert data into the database.
+Most of the queries will be `INSERT` commands.

+- `sql_sample_query` contains examples of SQL query that can be used.
+This will demonstrate basic functonality that can be achieved with the database.
+Most of the queries will be `SELECT` commands.

 # Docker
+You can alternatively run the database on a docker container.
+All of the data will be contained in the docker container.
 The `Dockerfile` contains build instructions for the database structure.
 The structure will be created in the docker container.
-Docker image is based from the __Docker__ official mysql docker image and *NOT* __MySQL__'s MySQL docker image.
+The docker image is based from the __Docker__ official mysql docker image and *NOT* __MySQL__'s MySQL docker image.

 ## Build Command
 ```